Stanford University investigating noose found on campus

 The university said its public safety department found a white rope, about three feet long with a loop at one end, suspended from a tall bush near a residence for the summer students.

-Counselors for the summer program told NBC Bay Area they discovered the noose on Friday night and reported it to the public safety.
+Counselors for the summer program told NBC Bay Area they discovered the noose Friday night and reported it to the public safety department.

 Cheron Perkins, a medical student from New Orleans working as an adviser to high school students in the program, took a photo of the noose, according to NBC Bay Area.
 She told the station the sight alone was frightening.